Thermal Mapping

 Click on the Camera Toggle to switch between RGB and Thermal View.

 Enhanced Thermal Flight Control allows the pilot more flexibility while conducting inspections with dual RGB and thermal cameras.
-Start your Mission in your preferred capture method, then easily toggle between RGB and thermal while flying to inspect assets or highlight issues one camera might not see easily.
+Start your Mission using your preferred capture method, then easily toggle between RGB and thermal while flying to inspect assets or highlight issues one camera might not see easily.
 This feature can be used during live mapping or manual flight.

 Enhanced Thermal Flight can be used only on dual-camera drones, XT2 and Mavic Dual, and is available on Advanced, Teams, and Enterprise tiers.